Ferroin/ahferroin7-overlay/README.md

-                                to set up and run kernel crash dumps. sys-apps/mm-init-scripts        A collection of init scripts to set up various Linux memory management features. sys-apps/pymlock                A python script to mlock arbitrary files, including an initscript to be used as a replacement for memlockd. sys-apps/vmlock                 A initscript intended to replace pymlock, it uses dev-util/vmtouch for the actual
+                                to set up and run kernel crash dumps. sys-apps/mm-init-scripts        A collection of init scripts to set up various Linux memory management features. sys-apps/zram-swap              An initscript to setup swap on a compressed ramdisk. sys-fs/fscleaner                A cron job to automate basic filesystem
-                                locking, and is more efficient overall.
-                                Also includes a python script with the file list expansion logic from pymlock. sys-apps/zram-swap              An initscript to setup swap on a compressed ramdisk. sys-fs/fscleaner                A cron job to automate basic filesystem